TWC's COVID 19 Response:

 Admissions: We are admitting wildlife patients but restricting access of the public.
 The public will not enter our facility after arranging for admission of a wildlife patient but will instead leave patients in a container in our patient drop off shed along with their contact information and information about where the patient was found.

 Volunteers and staffing: We are following many precautions to keep everyone safe including having a minimal number of people onsite, staggering our schedules, and having staff work remotely aside from patient care.
-Additional measures include, but are not limited to, having volunteers stay home if sick; washing hands upon arrival and prior to departure; disinfecting work surfaces and handles/door knobs; having tissues and disinfectant wipes available; not hand shaking or hugging; maintaining a distance of 6'; and showering and changing clothes once back home.
+Additional measures include, but are not limited to, having volunteers stay home if sick; wearing face masks at all times; washing hands at least once an hour; disinfecting work surfaces and handles/door knobs; maintaining a distance of 6'; and conserving PPE.
+If two people need to work more closely to treat a patient, they each wear an N95 mask and gown and limit the duration of their contact.